ansible-community/ansible-vault/README.md

 ## Requirements

-This role requires FreeBSD, or a Debian or RHEL based Linux distribution.
+This role requires Archlinux, or FreeBSD, or a Debian or RHEL based Linux distribution.
 It might work with other software versions, but does work with the following specific software and versions: